tallen94/iam/tutorials/hello-iam.md

 Descriptions can be edited using `Markdown` syntax and will render when saved.

-- Edit the description to something a little better, perhaps
+- Click the `edit` button in the top right and update the description to something a little better, perhaps
 ```
 ### Purpose
 - This is the first cluster and is for testing purposes
 ```
+  - Click the `save` button

 ### Environments
 An Environment describes a set of dependencies and resources for allocation in the Cluster.